Policies and Frequently Asked Questions

 - It is almost never OK to post your scanned item on a publicly accessible website or to sell or redistribute its content.

-- For more information, see the Reserves Copyright Policy.
+- For more information, see the Step-by-Step Guide to Copyright Compliance.

 - Books owned by the UW Libraries may be paged to the library branch of your choice using the UW Libraries Catalog.